3manuek/3manuek.github.io/_posts/2017-03-06-simple-manual-sharding.markdown

 ## Considerations

-Foreign Data Wrappers for Postgres are such a great extension, but it comes at a price.
-There is a visible overhead in high intensive transactional workloads.
+Foreign Data Wrappers for Postgres are such a great extension, but it comes at a price with a visible [overhead in high intensive transactional workloads][1].

 Hope you liked the article!